OPTIMI HOME & CLASSROOM: Modernising Methods in Age-Old Industry

 Last year, CEO Stefan Botha told Enterprise Africa that the Covid pandemic, which caught so many businesses digitally off-guard, highlighted the strength of Optimi.
 The company was already digitally savvy, with Botha highlighting its “strong technology focus”, and when the lockdowns came into force, Optimi was one of few organisations able to thrive.

 Optimi’s strength is in its ability to reach learners through various channels.
-Always accessible, and consistently quality, the way the company interacts with people differentiates it from others.
+Always accessible, and with consistently quality, the way the company interacts with people differentiates it from others.
 Recently reorganised to simplify the structure, Optimi is now made up of four distinct divisions: Home, Classroom, College, and Workplace.

 Schoonwinkel’s responsibility sees learners from grade R to 12 taught in a modern and proven environment, removing barriers and positioning outcomes at the top of the list of priorities.